Does Car Insurance Cover My Loan If the Car Gets Totaled?

 Is Gap Insurance Worth It?

 Gap coverage becomes less valuable once your loan balance drops below your car's actual cash value.
-At that point, a total loss payout covers what you owe and may leave you with money left over.
-Check your loan statement against your car's current market value using Kelley Blue Book or NADA Guides, and drop gap coverage at renewal once the balance is no longer a risk.
+At that point, a total loss payout covers what you owe and may leave you money left over.
+Check your loan statement against your car's current market value using Kelley Blue Book or NADA Guides, and drop gap coverage at renewal once your loan balance is at or below your car's current market value.

 Car Loan and Total Loss Coverage: Bottom Line

-Standard car insurance covers your car's actual cash value, not your loan payoff amount, so a totaled financed vehicle can leave you owing thousands to your lender.
+Standard car insurance covers your car's actual cash value (ACV), not your loan payoff amount, so a totaled financed vehicle can leave you owing thousands to your lender.
 Gap insurance covers that difference.
-If you're financing a vehicle with low money down, a long loan term or rolled-over negative equity, add gap coverage before you drive off the lot.
+If you're financing a vehicle with low money down, a long loan term, or rolled-over negative equity, add gap coverage through your insurer (before you go to the dealership, where the same product costs significantly more).

 Totaled Car Loan Coverage: FAQ